No. 602 Squadron RAuxAF: Second World War

 Like 603 (City of Edinburgh) Squadron, 602 Squadron spent the early part of the war and Battle of Britain on defensive duties in Scotland.
 In August 1940, it moved south to join the battle, returning to Scotland in December.
 It moved south again in July 1941, remaining for a year before returning north.
 Another move came in January 1943, this time to the southwest, where in April it joined the newly forming 2nd Tactical Air Force.
 It briefly returned to Scotland from January to March 1944, when it returned south prior to taking part in the invasion of Europe.

 From the end of June 1944, it operated from advance airfields in Normandy following the Army's advance into Belgium until September, when it returned from Antwerp to the UK.
 From RAF Coltishall flying Spitfire XVIs it carried out operations against V2 sites in the Netherlands over an area ranging from The Hook to Den Helder, until disbanding on 15 May 1945 at Coltishall.

 Among No. 602's pilots was Raymond Baxter, later to become well known on television as a presenter of the BBC TV series Tomorrow's World.
+Andrew McDowall became a flying ace with the squadron during the Battle of Britain.
 Pierre Clostermann served as a pilot officer in the squadron in 1943 and 1944.